https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_1_FastAPI_Docker/no-batch/README.md

     return {"Prediction": pred}

 ```
-Now the server is ready for inference.
-If you want to try it locally (given that you have the required dependencies installed) you can do so by using the command `uvicorn main:app --reload` while on the same directory as the `main.py` file.
-However this is not required as you will be dockerizing this server next.
+Now the server's code is ready for inference, although you still need to spin it up.
+If you want to try it locally (given that you have the required dependencies installed) you can do so by using the command `uvicorn main:app --reload` while on the same directory as the `main.py` file. **However this is not required as you will be dockerizing this server next**.

 ## Dockerizing the server